Best ITSM Software in 2026 (And when you don't need one)

 Cons:

-Zendesk works best for organizations that need proven, enterprise-level support automation.
+Zendesk ticketing system works best for organizations that need proven, enterprise-level support automation.
 Companies like Liberty London found that Zendesk AI freed up their team to focus on revenue-driving projects.
 Unity took it even further — they saved USD 1.30M by deflecting almost 8,000 tickets through self-service.
 That's the kind of impact you get when AI actually understands how customer service works.

 Think of it like this: if your team already lives in Gmail or Outlook, why force them to learn a completely new platform?
 Hiver gets this — it turns your existing inbox into a powerful AI service desk right where your team already works.